Maria Gagliano

 Some of my bestselling titles as an editor include #GIRLBOSS by Sophia Amoruso, Do Over by Jon Acuff, and Leaders Eat Last by Simon Sinek.
 My recent ghostwriting projects include titles for Penguin Random House, Simon & Schuster, and HarperCollins.
 Visit my Select Titles page for a snapshot of my work.

 In 2007, I co-founded SLICE Literary with fellow editor Celia Johnson.
 SLICE was a nonprofit organization that published 27 issues of SLICE literary magazine and, for nine years, brought together a community of 400+ writers, editors, literary agents, and book publishing professionals for the annual SLICE Literary Writers’ Conference in Brooklyn.
-These days, in addition to my independent editing and writing work, I’m a co-founder of The Pub Pros, a book services firm that connects writers and publishers with the book industry’s top freelance editors.

-I’m based in New Jersey, where my husband, our three boys, and I love throwing footballs on the beach, going to rock shows, and touring the state to find the best pizza and ice cream south of New York City.
+I’m based in New Jersey, where my husband, our three boys, and I love throwing footballs on the beach, going to rock shows, and touring the state to find the best pizza and ice cream west of New York City.

 How I Work